View Document Text

 Client Payment of Fees

-Asset management fees are billed quarterly in arrears, meaning we invoice you after the
+Asset management fees are billed quarterly in arrears.

-three-month billing period has ended.
-Fees for financial plans are due at the signing of the
+Fees for financial plans are due at the signing of the agreement.

 Asset management fees on the Betterment platform are billed monthly in arrears.